Daph1986/Postfly-business-card-creator/testing/README.md

 As a visitor there were multiple steps you would like to take, in the manual tests it was checked if these were achieved.
 - Choose out of three different sizes of business cards.
 - Choose a background color. <br>
+This can be done in step 1 and 2.<br>
 <img src="assets/images/testing_images/step1_2.png" alt="Step 1 & 2" width="25%" height="25%"> <br>
-This can be done in step 1 and 2.
 - Choose the paper type.
 - Choose the quantity. <br>
+This can be done in step 3 and 4.<br>
 <img src="assets/images/testing_images/step3_4.png" alt="Step 3 & 4" width="25%" height="25%"> <br>
-This can be done in step 3 and 4.
 - Upload an own photo or logo.
 - Edit text content.
 - Download the designed card as a low-res jpeg file. <br>
 <img src="assets/images/testing_images/buttons.png" alt="Buttons" width="25%" height="25%">
 <img src="assets/images/testing_images/preview.png" alt="Preview" width="25%" height="25%"> <br>
 <img src="assets/images/testing_images/preview_testing.jpeg" alt="Download preview" width="18%" height="18%"> <br>
-The user can click the buttons to achieve this, also the selections made with steps 1 and 2 are visible on this preview.
+The user can click the buttons to achieve this, also the selections made with steps 1 and 2 are visible on this preview.<br>
 - Send a request for a quotation for the designed business cards.<br>
 <img src="assets/images/testing_images/request_form1.png" alt="Request form 1" width="25%" height="25%">
 <img src="assets/images/testing_images/request_form2.png" alt="Request form 2" width="25%" height="25%"> <br>